- [Punch-tape perforators]

 PUNCH-TAPE PERFORATORS - "HANDLOCHER / TASTENLOCHER"

 As outlined above, one way to generate a text string in Hell-format, is to create a punch-tape and feed the tape to a Hell tape-sender.
-Punching the tape is done with a keyboard-perforator ("Handlocher", "Tastenlocher").
+Punching the tape is done with a keyboard-perforator ("Handlocher", "Tastenlocher", "Lochstreifenstanzer").
 This is not specific to the Hell system: perforators are generally used with all teleprinter systems.
-Using punch tape makes it possible to send messages at a speed that is significantly higher than that of manual typing.
-One disadvantage of the tape-senders is that no record of the generated message is created.
+Using punch tape makes it possible to send messages at a speed that is significantly higher than that of manual typing, and also to send it repeatedly (or at a later time) without having to re-type it.

-The basic Siemens-Halske tape perforator was the 1933 model T loch 1k:
+The basic Siemens-Halske tape perforator was the 1933 "Locher" (hole puncher) model T.loch.1k:

 (source: Bundesarchiv, "Ein Jahr DANA", in "Welt im Film" of 18-Sept-1946)